Frequently asked questions

 More information is available in the industrial placements section of our website

-The current fee for the Training Placement Year is £1,800.
+The current fee for the Training Placement Year is approximately 20% of the Tuition Fees.
 This maintains your student registration and covers the cost of three placement visits to you at your company by academic staff, to monitor the quality of the work and the progress you are making.

 Yes - you are allocated a Personal Tutor when you arrive at the university, who will be a point of contact and advice for you during the first two years of your degree course.
 Students meet with their Personal Tutors every Friday on a timetabled basis during the first year of study on their degree course.
 Second year and onwards, meetings are more informal.

 We have busy timetables for all of our degree course.
 During the first two years students should expect to see between 20 and 24 hours of contact with staff (lectures, tutorials, laboratories) each week, depending on the degree course, tutorial groups and laboratory groups.
 In later years, contact time is more variable depending on your optional module choices.

 Yes – if you meet the progression requirements for the MEng version of your degree course.
 This option is available at the end of the first and second years of study.
 However, you will need to discuss this with the relevant Programme Director and clearly there will be an additional years fees and living expenses to consider.

 If you do not achieve the MEng progression requirements at the end of the first year, or second year then we will discuss with you your options, one of which will be to continue on a BEng variant of your chosen degree course.

 The majority modules are assessed with a mixture of examination and coursework.
 A small number of modules are assessed on a coursework only basis.
 Examinations typically represent 70% to 80% of the final module mark, and typically take place in June at the end of the first and second academic years.